 First create your casper-rw file as explained in Step 5 - the file name can be anything you like (if you also change the menu.lst file too) but the volume name of the filesystem MUST be casper-rw.

 Next rename the casper-rw file to a suitable name (e.g. Ubuntu1204-rw) - this step is optional but it avoids any other linux you have trying to use casper-rw - you can thus have many linux ISOs that all try to use 'casper-rw' on the same USB boot drive.

 Ensure that the file is contiguous (run RMPrepUSB - Ctrl+F2 on the drive)

-Now add an extra line to the beginning of your grub4dos menu as a line just under the title line, as follows:
+Now add an extra line to the beginning of your grub4dos menu as a line just under the title line (make sure the file name matches the one you created), as follows:

 partnew (hd0,3) 0x0 / /ubuntu1204-rw